dakusui/jcunit/src/site/markdown/features/FSM.md

 ```

 By creating an implementation of this interface, a user can model the SUT and pass
 it to JCUnit to let it generate a test suite and execute the suite.

+Then the next question would be what State and Action, which should be returned by the implementation.

+Below is a class diagram of FSM and its related classes.

 ```